imthenachoman/How-To-Secure-A-Linux-Server/README.md

     -A FORWARD -j LOG --log-tcp-options --log-prefix "[IPTABLES] "
     ```

     **Note**: We're adding a log prefix to all the iptables logs.
-We'll need this for [seperating iptables logs to their own file](#separate-iptables-log-file).
+We'll need this for [separating iptables logs to their own file](#separate-iptables-log-file).

     For example: